 on the NFU’s Environment and Land Use Committee.

-Euan is a local solicitor, former Prestwick Community Councillor, and currently
+Euan is a local solicitor, former Prestwick Community Councillor, currently Chair of Prestwick

 been the local representative for Scotways (Scottish Rights of Way and Access Society)

 since 1991 and sits on their National Legal Committee.
 Euan has many years of experience